Skip to content

 Writers' Room Mode

-Ask a question once, hear from all three agents at the same time.
-They run in parallel through a single SSE stream, each bringing their own expertise to the same prompt.
+Ask a question once, hear from three agents at the same time.
+They run in parallel through a single SSE stream, each bringing their own local handler route to the same prompt.
 Useful for the kinds of questions where a single answer would be the wrong shape.

 Simultaneous Responses